Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details.md

 ### Redact sensitive data

-If sensitive data had been removed from the details of a request, this data can still exist within the View Changes logs.
-Authorized administrators can redact this data from the Change logs for privacy compliance (such as GDPR), security, or policy reasons.
+If sensitive data had been removed from the details of a request, this data can still exist within the **View Changes** logs.
+Authorized administrators can redact this data from these logs for privacy compliance (such as GDPR), security, or policy reasons.

 ![The View Changes window showing the redaction options for a specific field](/_books/servicemanager-user-guide/images/request-details-view-changes-redact.png)